rkotze/rkotze.github.io/_posts/2020-03-02-react-concurrent-suspense.md

 4. Wait to resolve tweets
 5. Update state to render a list of tweets

 The Suspense approach is **render-as-you-fetch** meaning you begin fetching data before the component starts to render.
-There is no need to use life cycle events and manage state with wrapped in the `Suspense` component.
+There is no need to use life cycle events and manage state when components are wrapped in the `Suspense` component.

 ```jsx
 function TwitterTimeline() {